Share this in person or you can use a picture of this QR Code on printed material to link back to this page.

 NHS

-• Real concerns re continuous erosion of NHS services over recent years.
+• Real concerns of continuous erosion of NHS services over recent years.
 Lack of beds.
-Lack of funding, staff vacancies- undignified experiences especially in A and E.
+Lack of funding, staff vacancies - undignified experiences especially in A and E.

 • Amalgamation of Strategic Health Authorities with E and W Sussex in danger of Brighton and Hove resident needs being overlooked.
 Eg of closure of dementia beds at Mill View Hospital, saying we can go to Uckfield or Worthing(!)We welcome our inclusion on Health Overview Scrutiny Committee - need genuine voice/ listening.